yursha/howtos/algorithms.md

 - depth-first

 - bottom-up search

-A tree is a DAG representing a hierarchy (nestedness).

-- file systems
-- XML/HTML
-- AST
-- INI file

 A tree may have an associated **node selection scheme**:
 - file path, shell wildcard expansion, POSIX `find`